Mila Kunis: 1990s: Acting beginnings and television work

+Seth MacFarlane (pictured in 2012) cast Kunis as the second voice of Meg Griffin in Family Guy, a character she has played since 1999.

 In 1999, Kunis replaced Lacey Chabert in the role of Meg Griffin on the animated sitcom Family Guy, created by Seth MacFarlane for Fox.
 Kunis won the role after auditions and a slight rewrite of the character, in part due to her performance on That '70s Show.
 When Kunis auditioned for the role, she was called back by MacFarlane, who instructed her to speak slower.
 He then told her to come back another time and enunciate more.
 Once she claimed that she had it under control, MacFarlane hired her.
 MacFarlane added: "What Mila Kunis brought to it was in a lot of ways, I thought, almost more right for the character.
 I say that Lacey did a phenomenal job, but there was something about Mila—something very natural about Mila.
 She was 15 when she started, so you were listening to a 15-year-old.
 Oftentimes with animation they'll have adult actors doing the voices of teenagers and they always sound like Saturday morning voices.
 They sound oftentimes very forced.
 She had a very natural quality to Meg that really made what we did with that character kind of really work."
 Kunis was nominated for an Annie Award in the category of Voice Acting in an Animated Television Production in 2007.
 She also voiced Meg in Family Guy Video Game!, released in 2006.
 Kunis described her character as "the scapegoat".

-2001–2008: Transition to film
+2000s: Transition to film and breakthrough

 In 2001, she appeared in Get Over It opposite Kirsten Dunst.
 She followed that up in 2002, by starring in the straight-to-DVD horror film American Psycho 2 alongside William Shatner, a sequel to the 2000 film American Psycho.
 American Psycho 2 was poorly reviewed by critics, and later, Kunis herself expressed embarrassment over the film.
 In 2004, Kunis starred in the film adaptation Tony n' Tina's Wedding.
 Although the film was shot in 2004, it did not have a theatrical release until 2007.
 Most critics did not like the film, which mustered a 25% approval from Rotten Tomatoes.
 DVD talk concluded that "fans would be much better off pretending the movie never happened in the first place".